Skip to main content

 How to respond to cyberattacks: disaster recovery plans

-The largest organisations have contingency plans and teams in place to react quickly to attacks on their IT systems and data.
-IT and security personnel, along with delegates from the C suites will be able to work closely and quickly to provide co-ordinated and pre-planned responses to minimise risk and disruption.
-Legal advisors will be called on to deal with the key legal points including:
+Large organisations typically have established contingency plans and dedicated teams to swiftly respond to IT system and data attacks.
+IT and security personnel, alongside executives from the C-suite, collaborate closely to execute coordinated and pre-planned responses, aiming to minimise risk and disruption Legal advisors will be called on to deal with the key legal points including:

 • Advice on reaching decisions to mitigate risk or damage to services, reputation, customers and staff